dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

 `dlt` integrates with Dagster for pipeline orchestration, providing a streamlined process for building, enhancing, and managing data pipelines.
 This enables developers to leverage `dlt`'s capabilities for handling data extraction and load and Dagster's orchestration features to efficiently manage and monitor data pipelines.

 ### Orchestrating `dlt` pipeline on Dagster

-Here's a concise guide to orchestrating a `dlt` pipeline with Dagster, using the project "Ingesting GitHub issue data from a repository and storing it in BigQuery" as an example.
+Here's a concise guide to orchestrating a `dlt` pipeline with Dagster, using the project "Ingesting GitHub issues data from a repository and storing it in BigQuery" as an example.

 More details can be found in the article [“Orchestrating unstructured data pipelines with dagster and dlt."](https://dagster.io/blog/dagster-dlt)